aethershill/quartz/content/Areas/blog/posts/Minor Changes (Or Headaches).md

 This worked for the main page.
 But did not update my recent notes component.

 And then I immediately realized that Dataview doesn't automatically render on the page.
 So my Recent Notes file on the published site, is just a weird comment block.
 Great.

+I realized that the date changed for my [main page](_index) but none of the other pages.
+Right now I'm checking to see if pages having a creation date in the frontmatter is affecting the dates.
+This was not, and then I realized that my updated modified plugin is not working.
+Nevermind.

+The plugin is working.